SzepesiBalazs/SR-SportCalendar-Exercise/README.md

 - Create a body element to display day and events.
 - Adds day elements to grid layout using Tailwind.
 - Style a single day with the date and events.
-- Adapt styling for responsiveness
+- Adapt styling for responsiveness.

 # Exercise-2